-Academic advisers will be in contact with departmental tutors (DTs).
-Every department with undergraduate students will have at least one departmental tutor, who have both academic and pastoral responsibilities.
+Academic advisers will be in regular contact with departmental tutors (DTs).
+Every department with undergraduate students has at least one DT, who has both academic and pastoral responsibilities.
 Their responsibilities include the following:

-- Provide departmental orientation programmes for new and continuing students. - Monitor the academic and pastoral care provided by members of his or her department, including the provision of reasonable adjustments for students with disabilities and compliance with the School's Single Equality Scheme. - Arrange regular termly meetings of the Staff-Student Liaison Committee and the nomination of a representative to the School's Undergraduate Students' Consultative Forum. - Provide a direct channel of communication between the School and any student who is encountering academic or pastoral difficulties. - Agree, where appropriate, a student's request for course choice outside the degree regulations. - Agree, where appropriate, a student's request for a degree transfer.
+- Provide departmental orientation programmes for new and continuing students. - Monitor the academic and pastoral care provided by members of his or her department, including the provision of reasonable adjustments for students with disabilities and compliance with the School's Single Equality Scheme. - Arrange regular termly meetings of the Staff-Student Liaison Committee and the nomination of a representative to the School's Undergraduate Students' Consultative Forum. - Provide a direct channel of communication between the School and any student who is encountering academic or pastoral difficulties. - Agree, where appropriate, a student's request for course choice outside the degree regulations. - Agree, where appropriate, a student's request for a degree transfer. - Approve interruption and repeat teaching requests, and impose exam bars.